fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/a08-Lab05_VANTIQ_REST_API.md

 ## ***▷Checkpoints***

--   Use VANTIQ's _REST API_ makes it easy to integrate with outside systems.
+-   Use VANTIQ's _REST API_ makes it easy to integrate with external systems.
     ✔︎  For example, POSTing data from multiple outside systems to VANTIQ and combining and formatting it in the application, updating the `Type` value from outside systems and changing the `Enrich` content, etc. can be easily implemented using what you have learned in this workshop.